rperezdattari/Interactive-Learning-of-Temporal-Features-for-Control/README.md

-# Interactive-Learning-of-Temporal-Feature-for-Control
+# Interactive-Learning-of-Temporal-Features-for-Control
-Code for paper "Interactive Learning of Temporal Feature for Control".
+Code for paper "Interactive Learning of Temporal Features for Control".

 Soon...